gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ## Direct Routing URI Patterns configuration

-With the direct routing URI patterns configuration, you can define a list of URIs that are directed to the routing configuration file (xs-app.json file) of the application router instead of to the xs-app.json file that is stored in the HTML5 Application Repository.
+With the direct routing URI patterns configuration, you can define a list of URIs that are directed to the routing configuration file (xs-app.json file) of the application router instead of to a specific application's xs-app.json file that is stored in the HTML5 Application Repository.
 This configuration improves the application loading time and monitoring options because it prevents unnecessary calls to the HTML5 Application Repository.

 The configuration is an array of strings or regular expressions.
+Note that the following regular expressions are preconfigured in the configuration array: "^favico.ico$", "^login$".
+Therefore, do not name your HTML5 applications "favico.ico" or "login"!

 You have to provide only the first segment in the URL, after the approuter host.
-For example, for URL https://<subdomain>.<approuterHost>/route1/index.html, fill "route1" in the Direct Routing URI Patterns array.
+For example, for the URL https://approuter-host/route1/index.html, you enter "route1" in the direct routing URI patterns array.

 Sample content of the Direct Routing URI Patterns environment variable: